 One final insurance-related note for seniors

 If you're a self-limiting driver, make sure your insurer knows your annual mileage.
-You just might be rewarded with a lower rate or a similarly money-saving low-mileage discount.
+You just might be rewarded with a lower rate or low-mileage discount.

 Find out about all of your various coverage options to make sure your policy matches your lifestyle.